mfenig1013/symphProblem/README.md

 symphProblem.py contains a 'problem' class meant to be used with the COIN-OR/Symphony Mixed-Integer Linear Program solver [1, 2].
 It is used to write a text-based MILP model in the CPLEX LP format [3].
 The class manages human-readable variable names that may be long and/or have substring issues automatically and also manages calling the Symphony binaries to obtain problem solutions.

-examplePorridge.py contains an example pattern for creating a simple mixture problem and reading the solution.
+symphProblem_example.py - An example pattern for creating a simple mixture problem and reporting on the solution symphProblem_tests.py - Tests

 [1] https://projects.coin-or.org/SYMPHONY